nseepana/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/content/104-algorithmic-complexity/103-asymptotic-notation/100-big-o.md

 # Big O Notation

-"Big O" notation, officially known as O-notation, is used in computer science to describe the performance or complexity of an algorithm.
-Specifically, it provides an upper bound on the time complexity, describing the worst-case scenario.
-Thus, it gives an upper limit on the time taken for an algorithm to complete based on the size of the input.
-The notation is expressed as O(f(n)), where f(n) is a function that measures the largest count of steps that an algorithm could possibly take to solve a problem of size n.
-For instance, O(n) denotes a linear relationship between the time taken and the input size, while O(1) signifies constant time complexity, i.e., the time taken is independent of input size.
-Remember, Big O notation is only an approximation meant to describe the scaling of the algorithm and not the exact time taken.
+## Overview
+- **Purpose**: Big O notation is a mathematical representation used in computer science to describe the performance or complexity of an algorithm.
+- **Focus**: It provides an upper bound on the time complexity, indicating the worst-case scenario.

+## Functionality
+- **Expression**: The notation is written as O(f(n)), where:
+  - **f(n)** represents a function that measures the maximum number of steps taken by an algorithm to solve a problem of size 'n'.
+- **Implication**: This gives an upper limit on the time an algorithm takes to complete, relative to the input size.

+## Examples
+- **O(n)**: Indicates a linear relationship between the time taken and the input size.
+- **O(1)**: Signifies constant time complexity, where the time is independent of the input size.

+## Key Understanding
+- **Approximation**: Big O notation is an approximation tool.
+It describes how an algorithm scales and behaves as the input size grows.
+- **Not Exact Timing**: It does not provide the exact time taken for an algorithm to execute but rather the growth trend of the execution time or steps as the input size increases.